dmurraykauai/100-days-of-code/log.md

 **Today's Progress**: coding on the plane to Portland

 **Thoughts**: @wesbos react course; coded through ch 23 and viewed the rest on the plane.
-Unable to test because no wifi and firebase requires an internet bite.
-Probably spent 2.5 hours. @wakatime didn't seem to log my time while offline.
-Hasn't yet anyway.
+Unable to test because no wifi and firebase requires an internet bite. @wakatime 1:50 then just watched the remaining videos.
+Will go back and implement when wifi is available.

 ###Day 34: February 01, 2017